 No debriefing

-Whenever you use seminars to generate leads, make sure you also plan a formal debriefing session with all parties involved (sales, speakers, business partners, etc.) shortly after the event to go over what went well and what needs to be done differently.
-Was the seminar a success?
-A disappointment?
-From what standpoint?
-What lesson can be learned?
-This first debriefing session will help you identify all the technical aspects that need to be improved.
+Whenever you use seminars to generate leads, make sure you also plan a formal debriefing session with all parties involved (sales, speakers, business partners, etc.) shortly after the event.

 No silver bullet